-- easy to use
+- Easy to use

-- display is readable in bright sunlight
+- The display is readable in bright sunlight

-- precise and fast vario
+- Precise, fast and “nice” vario

-- built to last
+- Built to last

 Easy to use

 Pilots should enjoy their flights, and not have to worry about technology.
 This thought is at the core of the Volirium P1’s development: We built a vario that is very powerful, yet very easy to use.
 Both on the ground and in the air, we use technology to make your life truly easier.
 Here are just a few examples: